kate-kozelkova/banxware_home_assignment/DECISIONS.md

 We choose all the columns from raw_sales_data, calculate a new one 'total_sales' by multiplying values from 'quantity' and 'price', and also split 'order_date' into 'order_day', 'order_month', and 'order_day' by extracting corresponding date attributes.
 We save the output as a new table in our public schema of the home_assignment database.

+To be on the safe side, we still keep order_date in case we need it later for cases where using one column would be faster than using 'order_day', 'order_month', 'order_year'.
+In any other circumstances, we would drop the order_date column after transformation.
+The same applies to 'quantity' and 'price'.

 ## 4. SQL queries & Output

 ### Answering the questions with SQL queries